hancengiz/dynamodb-local/README.md

-# aws dynamodb on local
+# AWS DynamoDB on local

 run buildandrun.sh to build locally and run the docker container or run: